mbaumaister13/ReactBot/README.md

 Slack bot which adds reactions to messages

 #Get Started
-- Put your slack API key in a permissions.txt
+- Put your slack API key in a slacktoken.txt
 ```
-python get_bot_id.py
 python main.py
 ```
 #Future